LDS Charities of The Church of Jesus Christ of Latter-day Saints

 - Progress towards reinforced sustainability of ECD and education delivery

-As of August 2018, over 15,200 children have benefited from access to services, 2,252 parents have been reached with training and resources, 776 teachers have been trained, and 289 ECD kits containing learning and play materials have been distributed.
+More than 15,200 children have benefited from access to services, 2,252 parents have been reached with training and resources, 776 teachers have been trained, and 289 ECD kits containing learning and play materials have been distributed.

 LDS Charities has supported humanitarian action for children in the wake of natural disasters, civil unrest, food insecurity and protracted crises.
 UNICEF has received emergency funding from LDS Charities to support nutrition, health, WASH, education and other programs in countries including Syria, Jordan, Lebanon, Haiti, Yemen, Central African Republic, the Democratic Republic of the Congo, Nigeria, Somalia and Houston, USA.